Beyond Claude Code: Building a Shared Skill Library

-This guide breaks down the three primitives that make agents actually work: Tools, MCP, and Skills.
+Confused by AI agent terminology?
+This guide breaks down the exact difference between Tools, MCP (Model Context Protocol), and Agent Skills — so you can build smarter AI workflows today.
 By the end, you'll know exactly when to use each one, and how they fit together.

-If you're brand new to Claude Code itself, start with The Ultimate Beginner's Guide to Claude Code and then come back here for the deeper tools/MCP/skills architecture.
+If you're brand new to Claude Code itself, start with the beginner's guide and then come back here for the deeper tools/MCP/skills architecture.

 | Primitive | What It Does | When to Use It |